 Bud Rot of Palm Diagnostic Guide

 Bud rot of palm is most often caused by Phytophthora palmivora, but can also be caused by Thielaviopsis paradox.
 Bud rot affects the apical meristem.
-This can lead to malformed new leaves, chlorotic new leaves, and lead to plant mortality.
+This can lead to malformed new leaves and chlorotic new leaves that lead to plant mortality.

 Trees at Risk